PranathiGubbala/Event_Speaker/README.md

+#Event_Speaker

-A website which allows exploring upcoming college events nearby.
+A website that helps in exploring upcoming college events.
-Deveoped using Java, HTML, Bootstrap, Gmail API(For sending invitation from the website), MySQL.
+It is developed using Java, HTML, Bootstrap, Gmail API(For sending an invitation from the website), MySQL.